iainvdw/fronteers-2016-notes/Fronteers 2016.md

 * Use offline storage
 * use HTTP/2 for concurrency and reduced latency.

-Use task runnrs to help automate perf issues.
+Use task runnrs to help automate perf optimisations.
 Implement in your CI.

 Avoid the yo-yo effect.
-Lose weight, gain weight.
+Don't lose weight, then gain weight.
 Don't optimize perf once and forget about it.
 Continuously measure perf.

 "Browsing should be as simple and fast as turning a page in a magazine"
 - Larry Page